 Treasure may be found on the many bodies of dead adventurers that are littered throughout the Cube.
 Treasure is slightly above average for a typical DnD adventure, precious substances are at least differentiated enough to avoid boredom (i.e virtually no “jewelry worth 1000 gp”) and the odd magic item, some of which are cursed.

 Whether you will enjoy A Question of Gravity largely depends on what you like in an adventure.
-It’s occasionally railroadery bullshit beginning aside, AQoG is very much a traditional 1e dungeon, a place to explore with a minimum of backstory and even flavour or atmosphere to accompany it.
-The nuts and bolts are there, but if the adventure can be said to lack anything it is mostly flavour.
-The concept is great but the execution can be a bit too workmanlike at times.
-It is not wacky or gonzo in the slightest, and is about as traditionally DnD as you can get.
+It’s occasionally railroadery bullshit beginning aside, AQoG is very much a traditional 1e dungeon, a place to explore with a minimum of backstory and even flavor or atmosphere to accompany it.
+The nuts and bolts are there, but if the adventure can be said to lack anything it is a feeling of distinctness.
+The concept is great but the execution is workmanlike at best.
+It is not wacky or gonzo in the slightest, and is about as traditionally (or vanilla) DnD as you can get.
 It reminds me of Dungeon Magazine adventures, and not in a good way.

-At the same time, if you like your adventures to have a little bit more wonder and interaction within them A Question of Gravity might be a bit too dry at times (though the village should certainly facilitate some interesting roleplaying).
+If you are one of those weirdos who likes his adventures to have wonder and interaction in them A Question of Gravity will be too dry for you (though the village should certainly facilitate some interesting roleplaying).

 Pros: Good map.
 Nice NPCs.
 Overal a very workmanlike dungeon

 Cons: Bog standard monsters.
 Villains lack specificity.

 I’d give it about a 5 out of 10 now, subtracting points for being slightly generic and the railroadery/NPCery horseshit.
 I do applaud the ready availability of non-generic NPCs, the concept of the location and the well-fleshed out village but the dungeon proper is lacklustre.